-Dr. Ballantyne's research interests include pathophysiology of atherosclerosis, focusing on monocyte activation and adhesion.
-Ballantyne and his colleagues use targeted homologous recombination to develop mice deficient in particular cell adhesion molecules to study myocardial ischemia-reperfusion injury, vascular injury, and mechanisms by which hyperlipidemia and obesity influence inflammation.
+Dr. Ballantyne's research interests include the pathophysiology of atherosclerosis, focusing on monocyte activation and adhesion.
+Ballantyne and his colleagues use both murine and human studies to understand the mechanisms by which hyperlipidemia and obesity influence inflammation.

 Ballantyne's clinical research interests include preventive cardiology, lipids, metabolic syndrome, atherosclerosis, genetics and coronary artery disease.
-As director of the core laboratory for the ARIC study, Ballantyne examines the role of genetic variation combined with novel biomarkers to identify individuals at high risk for cardiovascular disease, metabolic syndrome and diabetes using genomics and proteomics.
-His group also studies how genetic variation modifies response to therapy with the goal of developing personalized diet, lifestyle and pharmacotherapy based on genetic profile and clinical phenotype.
+As director of the core laboratory for the ARIC study, Ballantyne examines the role of genetic variation combined with novel biomarkers to identify individuals at high risk for cardiovascular disease, metabolic syndrome and diabetes, using genomics and proteomics.
+His group also studies how genetic variation modifies the response to therapy with the goal of developing personalized diet, lifestyle and pharmacotherapy based on genetic profile and clinical phenotype.